Path-Check/paper-cred/README.md

 The **type** field declares the [payload](payloads) type (e.g. `COUPON`, `PASSKEY`, `BADGE` or `STATUS`) and the **version** is a ever-incrementing **NUMERIC** field defining the version of the type of certificate.
 The **payload** section contains the information related to the certificate itself.
 The cryptographic signature is a SHA256 signature in Base32 form, calculated using the private key of the **ISSUER**.

-The reference to the **public** key can be:
-1. a FQDN to a DNS TXT Record containing the key for download (TODO: Need to specify the format of the TXT Record).
-1. a database and key ID to facilitate trusted lists of issuers (TODO: Need to specify this keyId database format).
-1. a URL address to download keys from.

-For signature verification, devices should maintain an indexed local key-value stores of approved public keys in PEM format.

 The URI is simply organized in a colon-separated string as:
 ```
 cred:type:version:signature:keyId:payload